aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 Now that we updated this default argument to `redis` the `default` setting will select the `redis` store even if the `CACHE_STORE` setting is not provided in the .env file.

-The cache store configured by the `default` setting is used by the Laravel cache helper, Cache facade, CacheManager and Cache class methods by default without requiring and explicit cache store name to be passed in.
+The cache store configured by the `default` setting is used by the Laravel cache helper, Cache facade, CacheManager and Cache class methods by default without requiring and explicit cache store name to be passed in to the connection.

+### Step 7 - Verify the redis connections in database.php

 Within the `redis` store setting there is a driver and connection setting.